Knightrel/Prototype-HS110/README.md

 a.
 Stand-alone bridge (PC, Raspberry) running node.js and version Prototype.js"  The attached is a separate copy for your convenience.

+b.
+A TP-Link HS110 plug.

+# UPDATED May 16

+Updated to include all functions, add auto schedule of monitor (after pusing "Refresh Stats"), avoide race conditions, and handle installation with non-HS-110 plugs.

+Requires reinstallation of both the DH and the 'prototype.js' file.

 # Installation:

 This Device Handler REQUIRES the 'Prototpye.js' bridge app.
 It runs concurrently with existing bridge apps for this product line.
 It uses Port 8085 on the Bridge.